-Elsinore—which the Danes know as Helsingør—is famous for Kronborg Castle, a UNESCO World Heritage Site that’s famously the setting for Shakespeare’s Hamlet.
-However there are several other reasons to make the 30-mile trip north from Copenhagen.
-The Maritime Museum of Denmark is stunning, housed in a remarkable building by famous Danish architects BIG—Bjarke Ingels Group—built underground inside an old dry dock.
-Also, on the harbor stands Han, a sculpture of a boy posed on a rock much like the Little Mermaid, though he’s made from polished steel so he looks like something from the Terminator movies and every now and then he blinks.
+Elsinore—called Helsingør by the Danes—is famed for its Kronborg Castle, a UNESCO World Heritage Site that’s the setting for Shakespeare’s Hamlet.
+However, there are several other reasons to make the 30-mile trip north from Copenhagen.
+The stunning underground Maritime Museum of Denmark, designed by Danish architects BIG (Bjarke Ingels Group), is built inside an old dry dock.
+Also on the harbor stands Han, a sculpture of a boy who, like the Little Mermaid, is posed on a rock, though he’s made from polished steel and looks like something from the Terminator movies.
+Every now and then he even blinks.